5 of Gippsland's best artful escapes | Australian Traveller

 The Latrobe Regional Gallery August 19 – November 19, 2017

-In spring, Latrobe Regional Gallery will reopen to the public after a $1.5 million renovation, with a collection of photographs and films from the Belgian surrealist artist René Magritte.
+Latrobe Regional Gallery recently reopened to the public after a $1.5 million renovation, and will shortly host a collection of photographs and films from the Belgian surrealist artist René Magritte.
 The Revealing Image, Photos and Films – features original photographs and films spanning the length of Magritte’s career, documenting life beyond his surrealist paintings to give an insight into the man behind the artworks.
 One of the leading surrealist artists of the 20th century, his work has influenced popular and conceptual artists including Andy Warhol, Martin Kippenberger and Robert Gober. latroberegionalgallery.com

 Make time to visit Tarra Bulga National Park, one of only four cool climate rainforests in Victoria.
 Hike to Tarra Valley Picnic Area, through some of the state’s largest mountain trees.
 After lunch, walk the smaller trails and watch out for yellow tailed black cockatoos, currawongs and platypuses.